Ramanjs/instagram-clone/README.md

 # Instagram Clone

-This project is made according to the jamstack technique of making web apps.
+Clone of Instagram made using MERN stack.
+[Website link.](https://instagram-clone-raman.vercel.app)

+*Note: Uploading pictures is not functional on the current vercel deployment.
+Working on a fix.*

 ## Features

 1. Public user profile: Consists of

-  * Private / Public ??
     * posts by that user
-  * profile image, name, bio, user handle, post count, followers, following count
+    * profile image, name, bio, user handle,  and count of posts, followers and following
     * edit profile button

-2. Search users: search for users using their usernames or handles (also the suggestions page)
+2. Search users (suggestions page): users you may want to follow are displayed here
 3. Edit profile page
 4. Feed: posts of people user follows
-5. Notifications tab
+5. Add Post form

+## TODO

-7. Posts:
+1. Posts:
-  * Description
-  * Photo(s)
+    * Multiple photos
     * Comments
-  * Tag people in comments ??
+    * Tag people in comments
-8. Stories??
+2. Notifications tab
+3. Stories